 “BIG BROTHER TRON” ALSO DOWN FOR AWHILE

-While visitors got to see a smaller digital screen outside one part of the campus, the giant marquee outside the only two-story building on campus remained dark for the first four months of the fall semester.
+While visitors got to see a smaller digital screen outside one part of the campus, the giant marquee installed onto one side of the wall of the only two-story building on campus remained dark for the first four months of the fall semester.

 The nearly decade-old jumbotron has been a challenge to maintain recently.
 For example, during heavy rainfall, school officials learned that it would be best to shut it down to prevent it from any short-circuiting from the wet weather, which has happened before.